LETTER TO CYPRESS COMPOSERS

 Caught your attention?
 There was a time when publishers needed to print 5,000 copies of a new piece to reduce the cost per item – and then make significant sales just to break even on the investment.
 As a result of that process, there are boxes and boxes of unsold sheet music wasting away in storage rooms and many publishers have gone out of business.
 I was told that the warehouse at Hal Leonard Publishing looks like the closing scene in Raiders of the Lost Ark.

 A royalty of 10% of retail (for the composer) is standard among choral music publishers.
-(I have ten publishers and know this to be true) Allan Petker, owner of Pavane Music, told me that when one factors in the cost of recruiting/discovering composers, the audition process, editing, typesetting, design, printing, shipping and handling, advertising, traveling to conventions, renting display tables, etc. the publisher nets about the same percentage (10% of retail) from each publication.
+(I’ve had ten publishers and know this to be true) Allan Petker, owner of Pavane Music, told me that when one factors in the cost of recruiting/discovering composers, the audition process, editing, typesetting, design, printing, shipping and handling, advertising, traveling to conventions, renting display tables, etc. the publisher nets about the same percentage (10% of retail) from each publication.

 The contract we asked our composers to sign is quite standard for all choral music publishers.
 Note that we keep things short and simple.
 We want to be transparent.